-Legislation addressing waste disposal requirements may differ by country, state and or territory.
+Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
-In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:
+In some areas, certain wastes must be tracked A Hierarchy of Controls seems to be common - the user should investigate:

-- ▶ Reduction
+- Reduction

 - ▶ Reuse

-- ▶ Recycling
+- Recycling

-- Product / Packaging

-disposal

-In Disposal (if all else fails)
+- Disposal (if all else fails)